Transition1x -- a Dataset for Building Generalizable Reactive Machine Learning Potentials: Usage Notes

 \section{Usage Notes}

-There are examples and data loaders available in the repository [\href{https://gitlab.com/matschreiner/T1x}{https://gitlab.com/matschreiner/T1x}].
-There are scripts for downloading the data in \gls{hdf5} format and easy-to-use dataloaders that can loop through the dataset given only the hdf5-path.
-See repository and documentation for examples of how to use the data loaders and download the dataset.
+There are examples and data loaders available in the repositories \href{https://gitlab.com/matschreiner/Transition1x}{https://gitlab.com/matschreiner/Transition1x} and \href{https://gitlab.com/matschreiner/QM9x}{https://gitlab.com/matschreiner/QM9x}.
+There are scripts for downloading data in \gls{hdf5} format and easy-to-use data loaders that can loop through the files given only hdf5-paths.
+See the repositories and documentation for examples of how to use the data loaders and download the datasets.